Gordon Chung-Hoon: Personal life

 Chung-Hoon first married Anita Corson while serving aboard Dent in December 1938; she died of cancer in 1950.
-He married Ola Luckey in 1952; she died of cancer in April 1960, months after they had returned to Honolulu following his retirement; Chung-Hoon retired in order to spend more time with his wife.
+He married Ola Luckey in 1952, and later retired in order to spend more time with her.
+Luckey died of cancer in April 1960, months after they had returned to Honolulu following his retirement.
 He married his third wife, travel consultant Jean Carlisle (died 2001), in January 1961, adopting her son, Perry White; Chung-Hoon was otherwise childless.